itsdivik/Blockchain-DApp-for-tracking-items-through-Supply-Chain/README.md

 ## Requirement 1: writeup

-I used draw.io for making UMLs
+I used draw.io for making UML Diagrams

 ## Requirement 2: writeup
-I used one library called Roles which made it easier to use AccessControl in my dencentalize App.
-It made it easy to remove and add roles in my AccessControl contracts (FarmerRole.sol, DistributorRole.sol, RetailerRole.sol, and ConsumerRole.sol).
+I have used a library called Roles which made it easier to use AccessControl in my dencentalize App.
+It made it easy to remove and add roles in my AccessControl contracts(FarmerRole.sol, DistributorRole.sol, RetailerRole.sol, and ConsumerRole.sol).

 ## Requirement 3: writeup
-I did not use IPFS to deliver website.
-However, I could have just added my files to IPFS in order to fully decentralize my DAPP.
+I did not use IPFS to deliver website.However, I could have just added my files to IPFS in order to fully decentralize my DAPP.

 # Installing